-The implied size of the overpayment made to BT is consistent with DB's becoming a TBTF zombie bank.
-The souring of this huge deal is likely to have strongly incentivized the firm's managers to gamble for resurrection ever since (Kane, 1985).
-It is also consistent with DB's paying top dollar to the head of its poorly performing investment-banking unit.
+Deutsche is widely assumed to have overpaid for the investment-banking franchise it purchased from Bankers Trust in 1998.
+Although the overpayment has never been written off directly, the loss implied has made itself felt through the poor performance of this sector of the bank and through critics' clamor for DB to sell off this part of its operations.
+The implied size of the overpayment is consistent with DB's becoming a TBTF zombie bank.
+The souring of this deal is likely to have strongly incentivized the firm's managers to gamble for resurrection ever since (Kane, 1985).
+It is also consistent with DB's paying top dollar to the head of this poorly performing investment-banking unit.
 His performance was not being judged for finding positive present-value projects, but for finding projects with a very high upside.

-The negative trend in DB's stock price shown in Figure 4.7 suggests that on average DB has lost more gambles than it has won.
-Its deep dive into money-laundering and corrupt lending (consider its maverick support of Trump enterprises) has damaged the bank's reputation and resulted in a series of crippling fines.
+The negative trend in DB's stock price shown in Figure 6.6 suggests that on average DB has lost more gambles than it has won.
+Its deep dive into money-laundering and corrupt lending (think its support of Trump enterprises) has damaged the bank's reputation and resulted in a series of crippling fines.